Presentation Skills: 3 Huge Mistakes and How to Avoid Them

 The information is memorised.
 The slides are in order.
 You got to the room early to set up.
 You’re ready.
 Your opening joke makes the group laugh (score!) and your first two slides prompt some questions (yes!)
 But then …

 When it comes to designing presentations, most of us are stuck in a rut.
-We design with our own needs in mind instead of the audience’s, resulting in antiquated clipart, too many words on screen, and 50 slides crammed into an hour-long meeting.
+We design with our own needs in mind instead of the audience’s, resulting in antiquated ClipArt, too many words on the screen, and 50 slides crammed into an hour-long meeting.

 We don’t have to live like this!
 Here are the biggest mistakes I see presenters make, along with some quick and easy tips for improving your presentation skills.

 Images have come a long way since PowerPoint became the standard for presentations, and it’s time to start using them to your advantage.

 One of my favourite tricks is to take up the entire screen (or most of it) with an image and type text over it.
 There are some great examples of this at Slides Carnival, a free website with amazing templates that you can download straight into PowerPoint and use immediately.
 (Pro tip: My favourite template is Ulysses.
 It’s simple and creative and makes a big impact)

 Speaking of images, let’s all agree today that we’ll stop using clipart.
 Quit it cold turkey.
 Never use it again!
 It makes a presentation look amateurish and dull.
 Instead, use these websites to download crisp, professional images that will make your presentation interesting: Pexels (free images under a Creative Commons license that you can use in most anything) and iStock Photo (a paid site with many more images to choose from – perfect if your company has the budget for it).

 2. Relying on PowerPoint to tell the storyCommit this to memory – YOU are the presentation, not the slide show.
 When rely on the presentation to do the talking, you end up with too many slides with too much text on them.